daviesesiro/inventory-manager-api/README.md

 ---

-This README provides all necessary information to understand, set up, and contribute to your `inventory-manager-api` project.
-Let me know if you'd like any adjustments!
+Let me know if there's anything else to modify!